kript/unofficial_irods_documentation/unofficial_irods_documentation/docs/Initial_deployment.md

 # Initial Deployment

 Deploying iRODS has becoming a lot easier over the years.
-The [documentation](https://docs.irods.org/4.3.2/getting_started/installation/) has greatly improved, and their is now training every year at the [iRODS UGM](https://irods.org/ugm/).
+The [documentation](https://docs.irods.org/4.3.2/getting_started/installation/) has greatly improved, and there is now training every year at the [iRODS UGM](https://irods.org/ugm/).
 However, iRODS has a highly versatile configuration.
 There are lots of decisions that need to be made before an initial deployment.
 This document provides advice to help make those decisions.

 ## Prerequisites